w3c/wai-media-guide/index.md

 ## Elements of Accessible Video and Audio Media

-The following elements make video and audio accessible to people with disabilities, including people who cannot hear, people who cannot see, and others.
-Some media needs all of these, and others need only a transcript.
+The following elements make media accessible to people who cannot hear, people who cannot see, and others.
+Some media needs all of these elements, and others need only a transcript.

 * **Captions** &mdash; Captions provide content to people who are Deaf and others who cannot hear the audio.
 Captions are a text version of the speech and non-speech audio information needed to understand the content. _Subtitles_ are the spoken audio translated into another language.
 * **Transcripts** &mdash; Basic transcripts are a text version of the speech and non-speech audio information needed to understand the content. _Descriptive transcripts_ also include visual information needed to understand the content.
 Descriptive transcripts are required to provide content to people who are both Deaf and blind.